Join Us / Code of Ethics

 Regular/Contractor Member: Any firm lawfully engaged and licensed in heating, air conditioning, ventilation or mechanical contracting as their principal, established business.

-Affiliate Member: Any firm, corporation or individual, not a licensed contractor and not normally selling to contractors for resale, but affiliated with the industry.
+Associate Member: Any firm, corporation or individual, not a licensed contractor.

 Honorary Member: Shall be normally bestowed upon an individual with no membership fee.